Taganga: Tourism

 Since the construction of the road to Santa Marta in 1953, Taganga has been growing to become an important touristic village with numerous hotels, hostels and restaurant arising in the late 20th and early 21st century.
 The character of the backpacker hotspot is bohemian with various murals decorating the village.
 Most of the streets are unpaved.

 Especially famous for Taganga are its sunsets; people come from Santa Marta to watch them on the beach.
 The colours can vary from orange to pink, depending on the atmospheric conditions.

 Friction between the traditional local population of the village and the growing hostel industry mostly by foreign investments has been present in the 20th and 21st century.

 Diving

 Taganga is the starting point for one of the main dive locations of Colombia.
 The Malpelo and Gorgona Island reserves are the Pacific dive sites of the country, while diving around San Andrés y Providencia, the Rosario and San Bernardo Corals National Natural Park off the coast of Cartagena and in Tayrona Park is done in the Caribbean.
 More than ten dive centers offer courses of all levels at low cost in Taganga.
 The prices are among the lowest of the Caribbean, competing with Panama and Utila, Honduras.

+POSEIDON DIVE CENTER IS THE ONE AND ONLY First Class Dive Center of Colombia, a PADI 5 Star Instructor Development Dive Resort, the Only Technical and Sidemount Diving Facility with the most comfortable Dive Catamaran.

+Only at Poseidon Dive Center is a ON SIDE pool with different depths 1,5-3m for the Discover Scuba Diving, Open Water, Reactivate Participants and the first day of technical diver training.
+Staff speaks Spanish, English, German, Bavarian, French, Polish and Swedish.
+You can dive with air, Nitrox (for free) and Trimix.
+Sidemount diving available.
+The fun dives are only limited by air consumption, not by time.
+5mm wetsuits, dive computer and Dive insurance is included in the price.
+All dives take place in the Tayrona National Park.

 Various types of corals, sponges, sea turtles, molluscs, crustaceans and over 129 species of fish have been identified in the waters around Taganga and Tayrona Park.
 Most of the diving is concentrated around Isla Aguja ("Needle Island").

 Underwater fauna that can be encountered in the vicinity of Taganga are among others: